 Rise # 1 Warm rise or cold rise

 - Wipe or spray oil on the sides of the bowl then form dough into a ball.
 Cover with plastic wrap and let it rise in a warm spot for 1 hour until it doubles in size.
 To make ahead, do a cold rise by placing the dough in the refrigerator.
 The dough will slowly double in size the next day.
 See the notes for more information.

 - Combine all the ingredients of the filling in a small bowl.
 Make this just before the dough finishes rising.

 - Remove the plastic wrap and punch the dough down.
 Transfer onto a lightly floured surface.
 Divide the dough into 20 to 24 portions. (see video).
 For an evenly sized dough, use a kitchen scale.
 Mine was about 50g each.
 Adjust based on your preference.

 - Using a rolling pin, flatten each portion into an oval shape.
 Spread 1 tablespoon of the filling, then roll it into a log (see video).
 Lay it in the bread crumbs.
 Shake off excess then place inside the baking tray greased or lined with a parchment paper.
 Repeat with all the other portions.
 Make sure that the dough is arranged two inches apart.
 Cover with a towel or cloth and let it rise for 40mins to 1 hour.

-- Make-ahead Tip1: Make the dough ahead of time then place in the fridge.
+- Make-ahead: Make the dough ahead of time then place it in the fridge.
 The dough will slowly rise and double in size overnight.
-On the day of baking, remove from the refrigerator 30 mins before you’re going to shape them into rolls.
+On the day of baking, remove from the refrigerator 30-40 mins before you’re going to shape them into rolls.

-- Re-heat in a mini-oven toaster for 1 to 2 minutes over low heat.
+- Storage and re-heating: Store in an air-tight container.
+Wrap in foil and re-heat in a mini-oven toaster for 1 to 2 minutes over low heat.